Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Introduction and summary of main results

 \begin{theorem} Let $\mathcal{S}$ be a symmetric Haar random gate-set.
 Then for any $\delta < 1$

-where $\Lambda_t$ is given by \eqref{eq:big-lambda}, $\tilde{\Lambda}_t=\Lambda_t\setminus 0$, $d_\lambda$ is given by \eqref{eq:weyl_dimension} and $F(\cdot,\cdot,\cdot)$ is given by \eqref{eq:F}. \end{theorem}
+where $\Lambda_t$ is given by \eqref{eq:big-lambda}, $d_\lambda$ is given by \eqref{eq:weyl_dimension} and $F(\cdot,\cdot,\cdot)$ is given by \eqref{eq:F}. \end{theorem}

-These theorems are then used to obtain bounds on the size of a Haar random gate-set needed to form, with a probability $P$, a $\delta$-approximate $t$-designs, for various $t$'s and $\delta$'s.
+These theorems are then used to obtain bounds on the size of a $t$-random gate-set needed to form, with a probability $P$, a $\delta$-approximate $t$-designs, for various $t$'s and $\delta$'s.
 We show that this size is of the order $O( \delta^{-2}(t\log(d)-\log(1-P)))$.
-Moreover, we compare the number of independent Haar random $n$-qubit gates, $\mc{S}_n$, needed to form $0.01$-approximate $2$-design with the size of the $n$-qubit Clifford group, $\mc{C}_n$, that is known to be an exact $2$-design.
-The ratio of $\mc{C}_n/\mc{S}_n$ turns out to grow exponentially with the number of qubits.
+Moreover, we compare the number of independent $t$-random $n$-qubit gates, $\mc{S}_n$, needed to form $0.01$-approximate $2$-design with the probability $0.99$ and the size of the $n$-qubit Clifford group, $\mc{C}_n$, that is known to be an exact $2$-design.
+The ratio of $\mc{C}_n/\mc{S}_n$ turns out to grow exponentially with the number of qubits.\\ In Section \ref{subsec:bounds-for-circuits} we also show that Theorems \ref{th:master_bound-main1} and \ref{th:master_bound-main2} can be easily generalised to a scenario where instead of $t$-random set of gates we have a set of random quantum circuits composed of $t$-random independent gates.

+Theorem \ref{th:master_bound-main1} can be used when one needs to calculate average of any $(t,t)$-polynomial over $U(d)$.
+Such polynomials arise, for example, in the randomized benchmarking protocols where one is interested in assessing quality of quantum gates implementation and considers the $k$-th moments of the fidelity \cite{Emerson_2005,Dankert09,Yoshifumi2}.

+where $\Phi$ is a quantum channel that represents gate independent noise and for perfect implementation of $U$ is the identity.
+Of course one can replace the Haar measure in \eqref{eq:average-fidelity} by an exact $2k$-design as the integrated function is $(2k,2k)$-polynomial.
+Using our results we can replace an exact $2k$-design, which as shown in \cite{Yoshifumi2} has exponential size in $n\sqrt{2k}$, where $n$ is a number of qubits, by a $\delta$-approximate $t$-designs of size (see Section \ref{sec:inequalities_comparison})